 Passion Flower - has a calming effect, great for an insomnia filled with worry, can relieve nervous tension headaches, and is good for muscle spasms due to nerves.

 Pau D'Arco - herbal tea benefits but from tree bark in Brazil, this helps cure fungal infections, fight parasitic infections, promotes good digestion and lowers blood sugar.

-Pleurisy Root - valuable for breaking up colds and pleurisy, and for all sorts of fevers, scarlet fever, pheumatic fever, lung fever, bilous fever typhus, and measles.
+Pleurisy Root - valuable for breaking up colds and pleurisy, and for all sorts of fevers, scarlet fever, rheumatic fever, lung fever, bilious fever typhus, and measles.
 (Unfortunately, I found this herb hard to find in local health food stores when I had pleurisy and was really eager to try it).

 Raspberry leaves - prepares the uterus for childbirth, and is believed to shorten labour. it alleviates menstrual cramps, and is also good for sore throats and fever blisters.

 Red Clover Blossoms - relaxes the body, good for skin inflammation, and menopausal symptoms.
 Jethro Kloss told stories in his book, Back to Eden of red clover healing cancerour tumors, and being safe to drink as a tea in place of water or coffee.
 Red Clover can only do you good.

 Red Raspberry - both the dried leaves and the berries will remove canker sours from mucous membranes, it is great for dysentery and diarrhea in infants, it is able to increase menstrual flow, and will ease nausea.
 It is always soothing in herbal tea benefits.

 Rose hips - these are the bright red berries that remain after a rose, particularly the wild prairie rose, dies off.
 Those berries, when dried are chock full of vitamin C!
 Add them to just about any tea you make for the rich vitamin C benefit.